There are so many great ways to use Manuka honey for acne to help prevent breakouts and make them heal faster.

 The consistency of the honey is able to keep the skin soft and moist to further aid in healing.
 The strong anti-bacterial and anti-inflammatory properties ward off acne and scarring.

 These acne-fighting properties continue to work even after the honey has been washed off your skin.
 This makes Manuka honey great for reducing irritation and swelling of cystic acne.
 Another benefit is that it will not dry out your skin, unlike other spot treatments.
-There are many great ways to use Manuka honey for acne.
+There are many great ways to use Manuka honey to help prevent and minimize any breakouts.

-Manuka honey has a scale (Unique Manuka factor) to rate the antibacterial effects and quality of the honey .
-Be sure to purchase Manuka honey that has a rating of 16+ and is packaged in New Zealand.
+Manuka honey has a scale (Unique Manuka factor) to rate the antibacterial effects and quality of the honey.
+Be sure to purchase Manuka honey that has a rating of 16+ and one that is packaged in New Zealand.

 My Results with Manuka Honey